 Introduction

-The audiology unit of LohGuanLye SPECIALISTS CENTRE provides state-of-the-art technology to detect, diagnose and treat children and adults with hearing, communication and balance disorders.
+The Audiology Department of LohGuanLye SPECIALISTS CENTRE (LSC) provides technology to detect, diagnose and treat children and adults with hearing, communication and balance disorders.

 Audiologists work with people of all ages, from babies to older adults who may need to be screened for suspected hearing loss and fitted with hearing aids or other assistive listening devices.